Ph.D. 1993, Mechanical Engineering, University of California at Berkeley

 Estimation algorithms and control systems for intelligent vehicles, active sensing and estimation on smart bicycles, imminent collision detection sensors, tracking systems for complex traffic on urban roads and highways, and road condition monitoring transducers.

 Fundamental estimation algorithms for globally stable state estimation in nonlinear systems, for fault diagnostics, and for unknown input estimation.

 Wearable sensors, automated monitoring of disease status, estimation algorithms for analysis of arm and leg motions, and activity classification.

 Design of handheld diagnostic instruments and associated estimation algorithms for medical applications.

-A. Zemouche, F. Zhang, F. Mazenc and R. Rajamani, “High Gain Nonlinear Observer with Lower Tuning Parameter,” accepted for publication as a full paper in IEEE Transactions on Automatic Control, to appear in Vol. 64, No. 8, August 2019.
+A. Zemouche, F. Zhang, F. Mazenc and R. Rajamani, “High Gain Nonlinear Observer with Lower Tuning Parameter,” full paper in IEEE Transactions on Automatic Control, Vol. 64, No. 8, August 2019.